 - German – Topinambur.

-- Environment – In earlier times, they were grown throughout Europe.
-They are highly cold-resistant, both as a plant and harvested vegetables.
-Today it is used as fodder for cattle and may be found growing wild in fields cultivated at one time.
+- Environment—In earlier times, they were grown throughout Europe.
+They are highly cold-resistant, both as plants and as harvested vegetables.
+Today, they are used as fodder for cattle and may grow wild in fields once cultivated.

 Jerusalem Artichoke Benefits